MetPX/sarracenia/doc/design/plan.rst

      Pending Dependencies: Alice to Bob, Multi-User Support, Source Data Routing, Automated Linux Builds

      Criteria:
-     doc tested by someone using it to configure a standalone switch, from vanilla linux server.
+     doc tested by someone using it to configure a standalone pump, from vanilla linux server.
-     Documented method to add a user, add an interswitch connection, start up all the plumbing processes.
+     Documented method to add a user, add an interpump connection, start up all the plumbing processes.
 How to configure SARRA to read from sx_user and post.
 How to configure pre-fetch (message), and post-fetch (file) validation.